Introduction

 This changing political landscape has given rise to the growth of ethnonationalism under the banner of national security, which has been used to silence dissent, with a particular focus on immigrants and refugees.
 At the same time, we have witnessed concerning signs of increasing conservatism, paternalism, and a shift towards right-wing ideologies in countries like China, Japan, and South Korea.
 This shift has manifested in acts of everyday violence against minority groups, including women, sexual minorities, individuals with disabilities, and those who identify as ethnoracial minorities in this region conventionally assumed as ethnically homogenous.

-The East Asia section thus invites us to examine racism in the broader political and cultural context of t.
+The East Asia section thus invites us to examine racism in the broader political and cultural context.
 This context is distinct from the Euro-American ideas of race, racism, and anti-Black violence.
 However, we also acknowledge the deep-seated relationship between the region and the cultural and political influence of the United States, and the West at large, which have shaped regional ethno-racial perspectives and awareness over time.
 The East Asia section editors began with several key questions from the outset of this project: Who are our readers and how do we convey discussions about race and racism when much of the available public and scholarly discourse is primarily in English, originating from the Euro-American context?
 Are we, as native informants based in East Asia, merely reporting on East Asian racism for an English-speaking audience, or are we creating a space that welcomes local and global participants interested in engaging in a dialogue on racism?
 How can we confront homegrown racisms without relying solely on US-specific frameworks, yet still ensure that we don’t use an aversion to US-centric perspectives to silence voices speaking out against racism?
 Indeed, we are very much in line with what Rayya El Zein noted in her edited 2021 MENA/SWANA issue that “accusations of US-centrism—since they frequently silence an often Black speaker—have largely suppressed anti-racist critiques” whenever a critical anti-racist discourse forms in non-US contexts.2

 Simultaneously, the East Asia committee takes a close look at the intricate connection between local ethnoracial dynamics and the specific focus of the CcRrrC, which revolves around critiquing anti-Black racism.
 However, in contrast to the Euro-American context, where discussions and debates about racism are plentiful, in East Asia, racism often goes underestimated, unnoticed, or even outright disavowed, often based on the argument that the term racism is a Western import and, therefore, a colonizing framework.
-In part, the difficulties and un-translatability of talking about race in East Asia stems from the fact that, as the following sections show, the imported notion of race is often conflated with the local articulation of nation and ethnicity.
+In part, the difficulties and un-translatability of talking about race in East Asia stem from the fact that, as the following sections show, the imported notion of race is often conflated with the local articulation of nation and ethnicity.
 It is often the case that social discrimination against ethnic minority groups is discussed without referring to the framework of racism.

 These interpretive tensions are heightened by the fact that East Asia as a region is also a constructed entity vis-à-vis the centrality of the “West,” especially the US.
 Put differently, the conceptualization of East Asia is closely tied to the US-centric intellectual project about Asia developed out of the Cold War politics.
 As cultural studies scholar Kuan-Hsing Chen notes, the “United States has become the inside of East Asia, and it is constitutive of a new East Asian subjectivity” following the Second World War and the Korean War.3 By engaging with complex layers of racism and racial politics in East Asia, this section thus seeks to challenge and deconstruct the very concept of East Asia, noting that researching race and its complicated relationship to nation and ethnicity in the region, in turn, highlights the contested nature of East Asia itself.